vinceimbat/vinceimbat/content/literature/designing your life - burnett and evans.md

 Prototypes should be designed to ask a question and get some data about something that you’re interested in.

-Good prototypes isolate one aspect of a problem and design an experience that allows you to “try out” some version of a potentially interesting future.
+==Good prototypes isolate one aspect of a problem and design an experience that allows you to “try out” some version of a potentially interesting future.

-The best way to get started is to keep your first few prototypes very low-resolution and very simple.
+==The best way to get started is to keep your first few prototypes very low-resolution and very simple.

-You want to isolate one variable and design a prototype to answer that one question.
+==You want to isolate one variable and design a prototype to answer that one question.

 Use what you have available or can ask for, and be prepared to iterate quickly.